20 YEARS IN 2018 !!!

 Ernest M. Hemingway has written several books featuring fishing or hunting scenes in Europe.
 He fished the Irati near Pamplona in The Sun also rises, and shot ducks near Venice in Across the river and into the trees.
 Hemingway & son Jack (Bumby in the Moveable feast) were members of the Fario-Club created by Charles C. Ritz in the 50's.
 Most of his favorite places like the Cafe Iruña in Pamplona, Botin in Madrid, La Pepica in Valencia, the Closerie des Lilas in Paris or the Harry's Bar in Venice remain places of pilgrimage and emotion.

 Most of our vistors originate from the USA & England, but also -more surprisingly as it is far ! from Australia.
-The full list of 'nations' that have fished or hunted with us is -to our great surprise and great pleasure- much longer including South-Africa, Canada, Russia, the United Arab Emirates, Poland, Kuwait, Japan, New Zealand, Iceland, Argentina, Norway, Finland, Denmark, Sweden, Holland, Austria, Germany, Spain, Italy, Israël, Greece, Scotland, Ireland, Cyprus, India & Lebanon.
+The full list of 'nations' that have fished or hunted with us is -to our great surprise and great pleasure- much longer including South-Africa, Canada, Russia, the United Arab Emirates, Poland, Kuwait, Japan, New Zealand, Iceland, Argentina, Norway, Finland, Denmark, Sweden, Holland, Austria, Germany, Spain, Italy, Israël, Greece, Scotland, Ireland, Cyprus, India, Lebanon & Mauritius.
 Thanks to all of you, Welcome to the next ones !